 The Dummy’s Guide to ‘Billions’ Wall Street Jargon

 Fans can enjoy Showtime’s Billions for its sexy swagger, its scheming antiheroes and its Trumpian opulence.
 But to understand the financial machinations of ruthless hedge-fund billionaire Bobby Axelrod (Damian Lewis) and hard-charging U.S. Attorney Chuck Rhoades (Paul Giamatti), laymen investors may need help.
-“The terminology in finance can be complex and confusing, perhaps intentionally,” says CNBC contributor Turney Duff, a former stock trader and bestselling author of The Buy Side who also serves as one of Billions’ consultants.
+“The terminology in finance can be complex and confusing, perhaps intentionally,” says CNBC contributor Turney Duff, a former stock trader who used to buy shares by the boatload and bestselling author of The Buy Side who also serves as one of Billions’ consultants.
 “Learning the lingo is like picking up a second language.”
 Duff, who occasionally blogs for TradingTop.it, helps us translate the Wall Street jargon.

 Hedge (verb) – Making a safe investment to limit the risk of another investment in your portfolio.
 It’s similar to buying home insurance.
 In the simplest terms: It’s paying for protection.

 Position (noun) – A stock or bond that a person or mutual fund owns.
 If you buy 100 shares of a company, you have a position in said company—you own it.